-Well this is the third game of the Crazy Cars game series, but using a different name.
-The game is a classic racer to which the objective is to end up the undisputed champion of highly illegal street racing (mountain roads, the desert, urban settings etc) throughout the entire U.S. using your....Lamborghini Diablo.
-The races are divided into three leagues, each one with increasingly harder opponents.
-In order to be competitive enough you must regularly upgrade your Diablo (i.e. buy turbo boosts) to keep yourself above the other racers.
-In order to participate in a race you need first to bet a few dollars (!).
-The money in the pot will be the price of the 1st place.
-So earn races, gain money, upgrade your Lambo and run like hell!
+STORY / GAMEPLAY Lamborghini American Challenge is the third game on the Crazy Cars series.
+It's a classic racer in which the objective is to drive your Lamborghini Diablo and become the undisputed champion in some highly illegal races through mountains, a desert, urban settings and highways of the U.S. Each race is divided into three leagues, each one with increasingly harder opponents.
+In order to be competitive enough you must regularly upgrade your Diablo (i.e. buy turbo boosts) to keep your car at high performance standards.
+To participate on a race you need first to bet some money (!).
+The money left in the pot will be the prize for the 1st place.
+So win races, gain money, upgrade your Lambo and run like hell!

 CPU: Motorola MC68000 7.16 MHz MEMORY: 512KB of Chip RAM (OCS chipset - A500), 512 KB of Slow RAM or Trapdoor RAM can be added via the trapdoor expansion, up to 8 MB of Fast RAM or a Hard drive can be added via the side expansion slot.
 The ECS chipset (A500+) offered 1MB on board to 2MB (extended) of Chip RAM.
 GRAPHICS: The OCS chipset (Amiga 500) features planar graphics (codename Denise custom chip), with up to 5 bit-planes (4 in hires), allowing 2, 4, 8, 16 and 32 color screens, from a 12bit RGB palette of 4096 colors.
 Resolutions varied from 320x256 (PAL, non-interlaced, up to 4096 colors) to 640x512 (interlace, up to 4 colors).
 Two special graphics modes where also included: Extra Half Bright with 64 colors and HAM with all 4096 colors on-screen.
 The ECS chipset models (Amiga 500+) offered same features but also extra high resolution screens up to 1280x512 pixels (4 colors at once).
 SOUND: (Paula) 4 hardware-mixed channels of 8-bit sound at up to 28 kHz.
 The hardware channels had independent volumes (65 levels) and sampling rates, and mixed down to two fully left and fully right stereo outputs